SiliconStudio/YEBIS-plugins/README.md

 # Help Support YEBIS plugins

-If you would like to help supportus, ...
+If you would like to help support us, you can use [GitHub issues](https://github.com/SiliconStudio/YEBIS-plugins/issues)!

 # Plugin